JasonTrespel/Python/challenges/flask_busted_code.md

 <img src="https://public-library.safetyculture.io/media/template_e99ce9c6cb594c1d9ba090451e816a20/6f0e7911-0e46-4174-94a4-60828856035c" alt="drawing" width="400"/>

-### Below is a solution to our [Flask trivia challenge](https://github.com/csfeeser/Python/blob/master/challenges/FLASK_challenge.md) from yesterday...
+### Below is a solution to our [Flask trivia challenge](https://github.com/csfeeser/Python/blob/master/challenges/FLASK_challenge.md)...
 ### HOWEVER, it is broken!
 VERY BROKEN!
 Fix it (no need to improve it)!

 You can test the functionality by either opening the page in `aux1` and filling out the form, OR you can use curl: